 If after the assessment it is felt that treatment from our service may be useful to you, we will usually offer you an extended assessment.
-These are 6x hour long sessions with a clinician and give you an opportunity to talk about your eating disorder symptoms and to start making small changes if you feel able.
+These are 6 sessions, lasting around an hour, with a clinician and give you an opportunity to talk about your eating disorder symptoms and to start making small changes if you feel able.
 It also allows some space for you to discuss the impact the eating disorder may be having on the rest of your life.

 There are a number of treatment options available within our service.
 These are either combined group sessions or single one to one sessions or a mixture of both.
 Depending on the outcome of your assessment the treatment options may be:

-The first treatment session you will probably be invited to is our Food Choices Group.
-This is an opportunity for people with Eating Disorders to explore information about food, nutrition and other topics related to weight control with a dietitian in a group setting.
+The first treatment session you will probably be invited to is our food choices group.
+This is an opportunity for people with eating disorders to explore information about food, nutrition and other topics related to weight control with a dietitian in a group setting.

-If you are underweight or have other physical health issues alongside your Eating Disorder, the dietitians will offer a dietetic assessment to determine the nutritional adequacy of your diet and offer guidance as required.
+If you are underweight or have other physical health issues alongside your eating disorder, the dietitians will offer a dietetic assessment to determine the nutritional adequacy of your diet and offer guidance as required.

 The dietitians also offer an agreed number of individual appointments to people who:

-CAT brings together understandings from cognitive psychotherapies (such as CBT) and from psychoanalytic approaches into one integrated, user friendly and effective therapy.
+Cognitive analytic therapy (CAT) brings together understandings from cognitive psychotherapies (such as CBT) and from psychoanalytic approaches into one integrated, user friendly and effective therapy.
 CAT is a collaborative programme of looking at the way you think, feel and act and is tailored to meet your individual needs.

 We also offer a wide range of individual therapeutic treatments which are delivered by counselling psychologists, clinical psychologists and occupational therapist.
 This can range from a few sessions to regular weekly sessions over an extended amount of time.
 Individual therapy can consist of different therapeutic tools and techniques.